Children's

 Dear Richard,

-My daughter Siobhán was up with you some weeks ago and I was telling you how pleased I was with her glasses.
+My daughter Siobhán was with you some weeks ago and I was telling you how please I was with her glasses.
 I can’t get over the transformation in my child since she got her glasses.
 Last year she came out of school pale faced and very often with a pain in her tummy.
-Since she has her glasses she comes home with rosy cheeks and hasn’t had a sore tummy all year.
+Since she has her glasses she comes home with rosey cheeks and hasn’t had a sore tummy all year.

 Much thanks,